Location: ProgrammingUnlimited.Net :: Software :: LibSEH

 }

 This is only supported in Microsoft C/C++ and Digital Mars C/C++.
-They are not standard language constructs.
+These are not standard language constructs.

-LibSEH allows programs intended for GNU C/C++ to utilize this feature, with a high degree of source-level compatibility and minimal existing code changes.
-To modify the above program in order to compile it on GNU C/C++ with LibSEH, two extra lines must be added:
+LibSEH allows programs intended for GNU C/C++ to utilize this feature, with a high degree of source-level compatibility, resulting in minimal changes to existing code.
+To modify the above program in order to compile it on GNU C/C++ with LibSEH, a few changes need to be made:

 #include <windows.h>